surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.16.2-dev.5 =
+= 4.16.2-dev.6 =

-(2018/10/20) Added a new "Places API is Enabled" option (Pro version).
-Added the "et_" page builder shortcode to the list of unregistered shortcodes stripped from the WordPress content.
+(2018/10/20) Removed the Google URL Shortener service, which was deprecated by Google in March of 2018.
+Added a new "Places API is Enabled" option for Google APIs (Pro version).

 = 4.16.1 =